TJ

 These are activities we are already planning to include but camp participants are encouraged to think of their own and create spur-of-the-moment experiences as well!

-• Meditation/Mindfulness with Clara
+• Flexibility with Katie

 We will also have full use of recreational facilities and amenities for Camp Saturna!